joanvila/joanvila.github.io/_posts/1016-12-24-free-software-and-education.md

 ## No equality between the children

-Now that we have seen the first problem, we need to be aware about one of the the social consequence of it.
+Now that we have seen the first problem, we need to be aware about the the social consequences of it.
 For explaining it, I'm going to put an example:

 Let's imagine that the teacher proposes the children to write a document explaining some topic.
 In this situation, there are three ways to write the document and to get the program to do so:

 - Some children will be able to afford the license price of the software taught at class.
 Those will have no problems.
 - The second ones, won't be able to afford the license but will have a relative in their family that can get them an illegal copy for free.
-- On the other hand, the last ones that can't afford the software and don't have a relative who can get an illegal copy of it for free, will need to use a free tool (free for zero price) which most likely will be free software and the document will be delivered to the teacher in a free format.
+- On the other hand, the last ones that won't be able afford the software and don't have a relative who can get an illegal copy of it for free, will need to use a free tool (free for zero price in this case) which most likely will be free software and the document will be delivered to the teacher in an open format.

-This shouldn't be the problem but the issue comes when the teacher (using the privative tool) will open the document of the third child and it won't look as beautiful as the ones delivered by the first two children.
+This shouldn't be the problem but the issue comes when the teacher (using the privative tool) will opens the document of the third child and it won't look as beautiful as the ones delivered by the first two children.

 Why does this happen?
-Because the privative tool doesn't want anybody to use free software and they are abusing of the power they have in society by blocking other solutions.
+Because the privative tool doesn't want anybody to use free software and they are abusing of the power and situation they have in society by blocking the other solutions.

 As a consequence, the last group of children will not be able to have the same mark for the same work as the first two.